Updated: October 24, 2022

 Also see:

 Halloween is the second largest commercial holiday after Christmas.
 Shopping periods for both Halloween and Christmas continue to expand, overtaking larger display space in retail stores.
-For example, if you visited any big box hardware store this weekend, you would have noticed that the Christmas season in the home improvement space was in full swing.
+For example, Halloween continues to encroach on the Back-to-School/Fall shopping season, while Christmas displays, in turn, begin to appear before Thanksgiving and even Halloween.

 Breakdown of US Consumer Spending on Halloween